-- 7.11 Staff should not dismiss abusive behaviour as 'normal' between young people and should not develop high thresholds before acting. - 7.12 there may be delays to a criminal process, but the school should not wait for the outcome before protecting the victim, alleged perpetrator and other children in the school. - 7.13 Schools need to manage the balance between supporting the victim and ensuring the alleged perpetrator has an education and safeguarding support themselves.
-Appropriate support should be on an ongoing basis to the victim. - 7.14 Sexting involves images or videos which are indecent or of a sexual nature, generated by children under the age of 18 or of children under the age of 18, shared via a mobile phone, handheld device or website.
+- 7.11 Staff should not dismiss abusive behaviour as 'normal' between young people and should not develop high thresholds before acting. - 7.12 there may be delays to a criminal process, but the school should not wait for the outcome before protecting the victim, alleged perpetrator and other children in the school. - 7.13 The School will manage the balance between supporting the victim and ensuring the alleged perpetrator has an education and safeguarding support themselves.
+Appropriate support should be on an ongoing basis to the victim. - 7.14 Youth produced sexual imagery (sexting) involves images or videos which are indecent or of a sexual nature, generated by children under the age of 18 or of children under the age of 18, shared via a mobile phone, handheld device or website.
 Any incidents of sexting that are brought to the School's attention are handled in line with the August 2016 guidance from UKCCIS: 'Sexting in schools and colleges: responding to incidents and safeguarding young people'.
 The incident will be referred to the DSL as soon as possible, who will hold an initial meeting with appropriate school staff.
 If appropriate, there will be subsequent interviews with the young people involved.
 Parents will be informed and involved at an early stage unless there is good reason to believe that involving the parents would put the young person at risk of harm.
-If there is a concern that a young person has been harmed is at risk of harm, appropriate referrals will be made to social services and/or the police.
+If there is a concern that a young person has been harmed is at risk of harm, appropriate referrals will be made to MASH and in some instances the school would contact the SSCT for advice only.

-The School works to minimise the risk of peer on peer abuse through PSHE sessions, assemblies and visits from outside speakers, including the annual Interne Safety Day.
+The School works to minimise the risk of peer on peer abuse through PSHE sessions, assemblies and visits from outside speakers, including the annual

+Internet Safety Day.
 Opportunities are explored to raise parental awareness through email communication and information evenings.